meitalbensinai/AlgoTrainingNoSol/Algo - Team Topics/11 - Basic Shortest Paths/README.md

 # Basic Shortest Paths

+Skim through the introduction in IA p.643-650.

-Read about Bellman-Ford algorithm in IA p.648-654.
+Read about Bellman-Ford algorithm in IA p.650-654.

 Answer question: